estebro/Starrett/README.md

 Installation
 --------------

-Once access has been granted to this private repository, the program may be downloaded and run on your local compute by running the following commands:
+Once access has been granted to this private repository, the program may be downloaded and run on your local computer by running the following commands:

 ```sh
 git clone https://github.com/estebro/Starrett.git